Header image neutralisation reactions

 Higher and foundation tiers

 The table below lists some common acids and alkalis you will probably have used in the lab.
-You should note that all acids are solutions that contain an excess of hydrogen ions (H+) while all alkalis are solutions which have an excess of hydroxide ions (OH-) present .
+You should see from the table that all the acids contain hydrogen in their molecular formula and that all acids are solutions that contain an excess of hydrogen ions (H+) while all the alkalis contain the hydroxide ion (OH-) in their molecular formula, they are also solutions which contain an excess of hydroxide ions (OH-).

 acid molecular formula alkali molecular formula